“What’s the story?”

 He does this through constant characterization of others, for example with nicknames: “Little Mario,” “Low Energy Jeb,” “Crooked Hillary,” “Sleepy Joe,” “Failing New York Times.”

 Trump’s success at capturing the attention of everyone and the loyalty of many calls to mind The Mule in Isaac Azimov’s Foundation and Empire.
-(It from noting this resemblance that, along with Scott Adams, I expected Trump to win in 2016.)
+(It was by noting this resemblance that I, along with Scott Adams, expected Trump to win in 2016.)

-So that’s the first way journalism fails: its appetite for stories proves a weakness when it’s fed by a genius at hogging the stage.
+So there we have fail #1: Journalism’s appetite for stories proves a weakness when it’s fed by a genius at hogging the stage.

-Journalism’s second failing is not reporting what doesn’t fit the story format.
-Stories are inadequate ways to represent facts and truths.
-Too much of both get excluded if they don’t fit “the narrative,” which is the modern way to talk about story.
+Alas for journalism, stories are inadequate ways to represent facts and truths.
+Too much of both get excluded if they don’t fit “the narrative,” which is the modern way to talk about story—and to spin journalists.
+(My hairs of suspicion stand on end every time I hear the word “narrative.”)

-There is a paradox here: that we need to know more than stories can tell, and yet stories are pretty much all human beings are interested in.
+There is a paradox here: We need to know more than stories can tell, and yet stories are pretty much all human beings are interested in.
 Character, problem and movement give shape and purpose to every human life.
 We can’t correct for it.